pollusb/CafeBlitz/_temp/FRK/readme.md

 ## 2. Export results

 Sometimes, you need someone else to run the script then send you the results.
 You can consume data manually or via a pipeline to advise your client.

-The columns in FRK are oriented towards showing in SSMS.
-We renamed them to ease object oriented programming (no space or special caracters)
+There are many export formats: JSON, XML, CSV or even Excel.